-Players who disappointed at the Masters have a quick opportunity to bounce back at the RBC Heritage.
+Players who disappointed on their restarts have a quick opportunity to bounce back at the RBC Heritage.
 We look at the trends of past winners.

-It might be a comedown after the Masters but the RBC Heritage provides betting opportunities that shouldn’t be overlooked.
+Traditionally positioned after the Masters we have a much stronger field than usual but the RBC Heritage provides betting opportunities that shouldn’t be overlooked.

 Top-60 on tour for scoring average

-The field may be weakened as players recover from the Masters but the cream still rises to the top at Harbour Town.
-Ten of the last twelve winners ranked inside the top-60 on tour for scoring average.
+The field may be stronger because of the change in schedule but the cream still rises to the top at Harbour Town.
+Ten of the last 13 winners ranked inside the top-60 on tour for scoring average.
 A good measure of all-round ability.

 Top-60 on tour for proximity to the hole

 Harbour Town’s greens were amongst the most difficult to hit in regulation in 2016.
 They are some of the smallest on tour and demand accurate iron play.
-The last twelve winners ranked inside the top-60 for proximity to the hole from their approach shots.
+Twelve of the last thirteen winners ranked inside the top-60 for proximity to the hole from their approach shots.

 Top-60 on tour for scrambling

-Because the greens are small at Harbour Town players will need to rely on their short game to save par.
-Eight of the last twelve winners ranked inside the top-60 for scrambling on tour.
+Because the greens are small at Harbour Town, players will need to rely on their short game to save par.
+Nine of the last 13 winners ranked inside the top-60 for scrambling on tour.